petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

     If the collection display contains more than one item, you can drag the fragment or widget to any of them.
 The rest of the items in your collection use the same layout settings automatically.
     ```

-1. Double-click *Fragment* or *Widget* on the collection display to access its mapping options.
+1. Double-click the *fragment* or *widget* on the collection display to access its mapping options.

-1. In the Mapping column, select the *Field* that you want to map to your collection.
+1. In the Mapping column, select the *field* that you want to map to your collection.

     ![Map the fragments and widgets to the collection items](./displaying-collections/images/06.gif)